-To this end, in this chapter I draw together my research across two areas: classical music’s cultures and inequalities; and sexual misconduct by staff/faculty in higher education, in order to examine the context for sexual harassment and misconduct carried out by teachers or authority figures in higher classical music education.
+To this end, in this chapter, I draw together my research across two areas – classical music’s cultures and inequalities and sexual misconduct by staff/faculty in higher education – in order to examine the context for sexual harassment and misconduct carried out by teachers or authority figures in higher classical music education.
 I focus on the UK context as neoliberal developments within this context have been influential internationally in reform agendas in higher education (Marginson, 2016: 26).
-I use the term sexual misconduct to encompass sexual harassment as defined in equalities legislation such as the UK Equality Act 2010, but I also include the term ‘sexual misconduct’ to include wider sexualised behaviours that also constitute professional misconduct and cause harm but may not be ‘unwanted’ as is required by standard definitions of sexual harassment (see Page et al., 2019).
+I use the term ‘sexual misconduct’ to encompass sexual harassment as defined in equalities legislation such as the UK Equality Act 2010, but also to include wider sexualised behaviours that constitute professional misconduct and cause harm but may not be ‘unwanted’ as is required by standard definitions of sexual harassment (see Page et al., 2019).
 It should be noted that these terms include sexual and gender-based violence such as rape or sexual assault, as well as ‘grooming’ behaviours (Bull and Page, 2021a) and gender harassment (National Academies of Sciences, Engineering and Medicine, 2018).
 While some of these arguments may also apply to higher music education more widely, I focus specifically on classical music here in order to pay attention to its specific culture(s) and modes of authority.
 I draw on Kelly’s (2016) idea of the ‘conducive context’ for abuse to move away from ideas of classical music’s ‘exceptionalism’ and instead identify specific aspects of classical music cultures that might enable misconduct.
 By ‘exceptionalism’ I refer to an often tacit discourse that classical music is fundamentally different from – and superior to – other musical genres.
-Christina Scharff and I have described this as its ‘unspoken and uncontested value’ as evidenced by its privileged status in cultural funding, discourses of its ‘complexity’ and ‘emotional depth’, and its historical and contemporary associations with the white middle- and upper-classes (Bull and Scharff, 2017: 14).
-In order to make this argument, the chapter firstly discusses existing research on sexual misconduct in higher education and in classical music education, then outlines the presence of ‘institutionalised authority and gendered power’ in classical music and examines the extent to which there exists ‘external challenge’ to these power-knowledge systems, before briefly discussing ways forward to address this issue.
+Christina Scharff and I have described this as its ‘unspoken and uncontested value’ as evidenced by its privileged status in cultural funding, discourses of its ‘complexity’ and ‘emotional depth’ and its historical and contemporary associations with the white middle and upper classes (Bull and Scharff, 2017: 14).
+In order to make this argument, the chapter firstly discusses existing research on sexual misconduct in higher education and in classical music education, then outlines the presence of ‘institutionalised authority and gendered power’ in classical music and examines the extent to which there exists an ‘external challenge’ to these power-knowledge systems, before briefly discussing ways forward to address this issue.

 Staff/faculty sexual misconduct in higher education

 Sexual harassment by staff/faculty towards students in higher education has been overlooked until recently (with exceptions; see Carter and Jeffs, 1995).
 However, large-scale surveys of students in Australia and the US in recent years have revealed its prevalence, finding that between five and ten percent of students are subjected to sexual harassment by staff during their studies, and women students, postgraduate students and LGBTQ+ students are much more likely to be targeted (Australian Human Rights Commission, 2017; Cantor et al., 2019).
 Nevertheless, there are differences between disciplines and institutions in how prevalent this is; in the US, medicine and engineering have been found to have substantially higher rates of sexual harassment by faculty/staff than other disciplines (National Academies of Sciences, Engineering and Medicine, 2018: 281), although this study was not able to reveal reasons why this was the case.
-Similarly, the Australian Human Rights Commission study is reported as finding different rates of sexual harassment by staff across different institutions (Bagshaw, 2017).
+Similarly, the Australian Human Rights Commission study reported finding different rates of sexual harassment by staff across different institutions (Bagshaw, 2017).
 These studies highlight the role of institutional cultures in creating an environment where harassment is normalised and invisibilised (Jackson and Sundaram, 2020) or challenged.